AbsaOSS/spline-spark-agent/README.md

 ```

 #### Using the Composite Dispatcher

 The `CompositeDispatcher` is a proxy dispatcher that forwards lineage data to multiple dispatchers.

-For example, if you want the lineage data to be send to an HTTP endpoint and to be logged to the console at the same time you can do the following:
+For example, if you want the lineage data to be sent to an HTTP endpoint and to be logged to the console at the same time you can do the following:

 ```properties
 spline.lineageDispatcher=composite